19hours/sg-statutes/Acts/Central Provident Fund Act.md

 ### Moneys payable on death of member

-25\.—(1) Any member of the Fund may by a memorandum executed in the manner prescribed by the Board nominate a person or persons to receive in his or their own right such portions of the amount payable on his death out of the Fund under section 20(1) or of any shares designated under section 26(1) as the memorandum shall indicate.
+25\.—(1) Subject to such conditions as may be prescribed by the Board, any member of the Fund may, by a memorandum executed in such manner as may be prescribed by the Board, nominate any person to receive in his own right —

+(a) such portion of the amount payable on the member’s death out of the Fund under section 20(1)(b) or (1A) —

+(i) by the payment of that portion to that person; or

+(ii) if that person is a citizen or permanent resident of Singapore at the time the Board is satisfied that the memorandum is duly executed —

+(A) subject to sub-paragraph (B), by the transfer of that portion to that person’s accounts in the Fund in such manner as the member may specify in the memorandum; or

+(B) if that portion exceeds such maximum amount as the Minister may determine, by the transfer of that maximum amount to that person’s accounts in the Fund in such manner as the member may specify in the memorandum, and by the payment of the excess to that person; or

+(b) such portion of any shares designated under section 26(1) as the memorandum shall indicate.

+[22/2010 wef 01/01/2011]

+(1A) For the avoidance of doubt, a member of the Fund may nominate one or more persons by a memorandum under subsection (1).

+[22/2010 wef 01/01/2011]

+(1B) For the purposes of subsection (1)(a)(ii)(B), the Minister may determine different maximum amounts for different classes of persons nominated under subsection (1).

-[40/2007 wef 01/10/2007]
+[22/2010 wef 01/01/2011]

-[31/95]

 (2) Subject to subsection (2A), where, at the time of the death of a member of the Fund, no person has been nominated by him under subsection (1), the total amount payable on his death out of the Fund shall be paid to the Public Trustee for disposal in accordance with —